Quinnipiac University

 Several parents have requested that we allow a third-party provider to assist with shuttle services for students over breaks, this would benefit students living in areas where a high number of Quinnipiac students reside.
 This new option is not affiliated with Quinnipiac, but does the same services at a dozen other universities across the northeast.

-College Break Bus is coming to Quinnipiac University just in time for Thanksgiving, Winter, and Spring Breaks.
-Students will now have a stress-free way to travel to and from campus.
+Quinnipiac University is using College Break Bus for Spring Break.
+Students will have a stress-free way to travel to and from campus.
 No need to take time off work or face the hassle of traffic.

 Although College Break Bus operates independently from Quinnipiac, it will provide pick-up and drop-off service directly in the North Lot at the RecWell Center on campus.